 The World's Most Dangerous Road: Learn More

 DEATH ROAD HOME PAGE Although it is only really about 90 miles from La Paz to Coroico, the Bolivia road of death is carved around each mountain.
 The road winds up and down the sides of several mountains in a zig zag pattern, then curves around each mountain and on to the next where the zigging and zagging begins anew.
-It has a total of over 200 hairpin turns!
-Begin by visiting our Death Road Home Page.
+Death Road has a total of over 200 hairpin turns!

 INFO Get information about how to prepare, what to take with you and how to get to the World's Most Dangerous Road on this page.
 The Bolivia Road of Death lives up to its name.
 Between 100 and 300 people die in accidents on this road each year, including tourists who sometimes don’t heed the warnings about how dangerous biking the road of death really is.
 Be sure you really want to do this and are in good health and top shape.